GovAlta/adsp-monorepo/docs/tutorials/access-service/themes.md

 - Note: You will need to copy the theme you are developing to the appropriate folder in your local copy of keycloak for testing purposes.

 Once you are happy with it create a new PR and merge back into the _aro_ branch.

+Note: Merging your new template will trigger an automatic deployment to the DEV and UAT keycloak servers.
+When you are ready to deploy to production please contact the ADSP team on slack (#adsp-connect) or email us at [ADSP Support](adsp@gov.ab.ca) to schedule it.